gortonator/bsds-6650/README.md

 You know the rules.
 Helping each other out is fine, but design and build your own system.
 Any unwarrented collaboration will result in a zero grade for the assignment.

 **Come to class**
+Most classes contain a lab exercise that builds on the lecture materials and supports the assignments.
+These are great opportunitie sto work with classmates and learn lots of complex stuff togther, with help from the TAs and maybe even me!!!